StevenBlack/vocab/readme.md

 Originally meaning just plain "exceptional," egregious has come to mean not just bad, but outstand ingly bad.
 When things are worse than awful, they are egregious.
 An egregious error would be calling your present lover by an old lover's name.
 Beating child for bad behavior is egregious punishment.
-Pronounced EH-GREE-juss.

 ### elan
 Dash or real style; charisma plus skill.
 David Niven had elan.
-Pronounced AY- LAN.

 ### eldritch